frankstepanski/js-fullstack-course/8-Bootstrap/readme.md

 - A tiny dev server (**http-server**)
 - **No bundler** required

-This is the best beginner-friendly introduction to real modern workflows.
+This is a beginner-friendly introduction to real modern workflows.

 ### Step 1- Project Setup